LukePappa/myOS/t.md

-What exists is the direct reality of Divine Love.
-It has become distorted into egocentric desire, creating the false perception of separation and multiplicity.
-Our purpose is to reattune ourselves to God by learning to love one another selflessly.
+God is the direct reality of absolute truth, goodness, and beauty.